 The Annual Investment Allowance (AIA) is the tax relief a business receives for investing in assets that it purchases.
-Most plant and machinery qualifies – you can read what’s allowed here.
+Most practice equipment qualifies - you can read what’s allowed here.

 Previously this limit has been £200,000 but for 2019 and 2020, this has temporarily increased to £1,000,000.

-For those that have a year end different to 31st December there will be a transition period.
-This allows for the part of your financial year being under the £200,000 limit and part under the £1,000,000 limit.
+For those that have a year end different to 31st December there will be a Transition Period to allow for the part of your financial year being under the £200,000 limit and part under the £1,000,000 limit.

 6 months of the £200k allowance – 1st July 2018 to 31st Dec 2019

 ie £100k as half your year was under the old limit.

 6 months of the £1m allowance - 1st Jan 2019 to 30th June 2019

 ie £500k as half your year was under the new limit.